MackenzieMathClub/mackenziemathclub.github.io/index.md

 <hr/>

-Welcome to the website for the William Lyon Mackenzie C.I.
+Welcome to the website for Enigma - formerly the William Lyon Mackenzie C.I.
 Math Club!

-The 2019--2020 math club is run by Jiayue Wu and Ruven Raizman.
+Our presidents are Jiayue Wu and Ruven Raizman.

 <!---
 The 2018--2019 math club is run by Chloe Nguyen, Lev Raizman, and Richard Yi.